anybuddy9001/Snake/README.md

                                             Monospace: Display width below 330 causes tooltip to glitch

         -f  --starting-food             Sets the amount of food on startup [Min: 1; default: 1]

+        Print scores:
+        -p --print-scores               Prints the database entry with the current settings -P --print-all-scores           Prints all entries from the current database